-- 1. Power off your PC, Cable/DSL modem, and the router. - 2.
+- 1. Power off your PC, Cable/DSL Modem, and the router. - 2.
 Locate an optimum location for the router.
-The best place is usually near the center of the area in which your PC will wirelessly connect.
-The place must accord with the Installation Environment Requirements. - 3.
+The best place is usually near the center of the area in which your PC will connect wirelessly.
+The place must accord with the Installation Environment Requirements.. - 3.
 Adjust the direction of the antenna.
 Normally, upright is a good direction. - 4.
-Connect the PCs and each Switch/Hub in your LAN to the LAN Ports on the router, shown in figure 3-1.
-(If you have the wireless NIC and want to use wireless connector, you can skip this step.) - 5.
-Connect the DSL/Cable Modem to the WAN port on the router, shown in figure 3-1. - 6.
+Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the router, shown in Figure 2-1.
+(If you have the wireless NIC and want to use wireless function, you can skip this step.) - 5.
+Connect the DSL/Cable Modem to the WAN port on the router, shown in Figure 2-1. - 6.
 Connect the AC power adapter to the AC power socket on the router, and the other end into an electrical outlet.
-The router will start to work automatically. - 7.
-Power on your PC and Cable/DSL modem.
+The router will start to work automatically.

+7. Power on your PC and Cable/DSL Modem.